ckant787/julia/doc/src/manual/documentation.md

 and these can be overridden as usual.
 This design allows the Markdown to be extended with arbitrarily complex features (such as references) without cluttering the basic syntax.

-In principle, the Markdown parser itself can also be arbitrarily extended by packages, or an entirely custom flavour of Markdown can be used, but this should generally be unnecessary.
+In principle, the Markdown parser itself can also be arbitrarily extended by packages or an entirely custom flavour of Markdown can be used, but this should generally be unnecessary.